 - The course is as flexible as we can make it, so your third and fourth year options really reflect your interests.

 - We're the only UK mathematics department based in an Engineering Faculty.
 Universities in Europe, the US and Japan also recognise the value of studying mathematics in an application-oriented environment.

 - Because our lecturers are also world-leading researchers, students have access to the latest developments, a wealth of industry contacts, outstanding facilities and unrivaled opportunities to specialise.

 Engineering Mathematics is a creative and exciting discipline, spanning traditional boundaries.
 Engineering Mathematics graduates are superbly employable.
-More than 90% of our graduates are employed within six months of leaving university.
+Most of our students have firm offers of employment before they have completed their final year.
 These are just a few of the career paths they've taken: